FenitaGosu/TrajectoryViewer/README.md

 # TrajectoryViewer
-Shows the 3D view of the trajectory and the 2D mode
+Shows the 3D view of the trajectory and the 2D model